alphagov/search-analytics/README.md

 bulk load format, and can be loaded into the search index using the `bulk_load` script in rummager.
 This contains information on the amount of traffic each page on GOV.UK got (after some normalisation).

+The fetching script fetches data from GA by making requests for each day's data.
+It caches the results for each day, so that it doesn't need to repeat all the requests when run on a subsequent day.
+By default, the cache is placed in a directory "cache" at the top level of a checkout.
+The location of the cache can be controlled by passing a path in the `CACHE_DIR` environment variable.
+Entries which are older than 30 days will be removed from the cache at the end of each run of the fetch script.